Trudy Pelzer is a senior software architect with MySQL AB, co-author of SQL Performance Tuning, and lives in Edmonton, Alberta.

 mysql> select get_format(timestamp,'iso'); +-----------------------------+ | get_format(timestamp,'iso') | +-----------------------------+ | %Y-%m-%d %H:%i:%s | +-----------------------------+ 1 row in set (0.02 sec)

-The combination of valid values for GET_FORMAT
+The combination of valid values for GET_FORMAT's two arguments

 gives us up to 20 possible returns from the function: five for

-and five more for TIMESTAMP
+and five more for TIMESTAMP.
+When used with TIMESTAMP

-as the temporal constant, GET_FORMAT
+as the temporal constant, GET_FORMAT returns the same values as

-shown for DATETIME
+shown for DATETIME.

-Function Call | Result |
+| Function Call | Result |

 GET_FORMAT(DATE,'USA') | '%m.%d.%Y' |